BabakSalamat/Test/README.md

 The code is written in a modular manner.
 It is possible to change the topology of the net.
 This allows assessing the performance of the classifier.

-Run the app1 file and you should get the results as shown in Fig 1 and 2.

 The code consists of four fundamental steps.
 The steps are in the following:

 Implementation steps: